Regina Louf: Alleged abuse

-According to Louf, Marc Dutroux would frequent these parties and provide the girls with drugs, as well as looking after them, his reward being allowed the girls for his pleasure as well.
-Louf claims that she met businessmen, politicians and police and justice personnel at the parties.
+According to Louf, Marc Dutroux would frequent these parties and provide the girls with drugs, as well as looking after them; his reward being allowed the girls for his pleasure as well.
+Louf claims that she met businessmen, politicians, police, and justice personnel at the parties.

-She named some other victims of the child sex ring, who were murdered in order to not be able to go to the authorities, namely Christine Van Hees, Katrien De Cuyper and Carine Dellaert.
+She named some other victims of the child sex ring, who were murdered in order to not be able to go to the authorities, namely Christine Van Hees, Katrien De Cuyper, and Carine Dellaert.
 Police later confirmed that the girls were actually murdered.
-She was able to describe how they were murdered and her descriptions matched the autopsy of two corpses of the victims, as police confirmed.
+She was able to describe how they were murdered, and her descriptions matched the autopsy of two corpses of the victims, as police confirmed.
 Police officer Rudi Hoskens said, "She gave us some details that made us think it's impossible to give without having been there at that place - the way the body was found at that time, and the way she described the person who was killed."
 Louf described the place of a murder, which was a disused mushroom farm on the outskirts of Brussels.
-The farm was later demolished, but in 1996 Louf described to the police team its intricate details, the wallpaper, the sinks, hooks on the ceiling, a network of stairs and adjoining rooms unique to that building.
+The farm was later demolished, but in 1996 Louf described to the police team its intricate details: the wallpaper, the sinks, hooks on the ceiling, a network of stairs, and adjoining rooms unique to that building.
 Louf also described the murder of Katrien de Cuyper.
 She accused herself of having murdered her in a letter she wrote to the magazine Blik.
 She said that there she was ordered to kill Christine Van Hees.
-However this testimony of Louf could never be confirmed nor dismissed.
+However, this testimony of Louf could never be confirmed nor dismissed.

 Louf claims that Michel Nihoul was also a regular at the orgies.
 He rewarded his business partners with the girls.
 She also said that there were "regulars" attending the parties around the circle of Nihoul, including advocates from Brussels, a Flemish mayor, and a former prime minister.

-Louf said "It was highly organised.
+Louf said, "It was highly organised.
 Big business.
 Blackmail.
 There was a lot of money involved."